Distance: 12.5 miles

 Shelters (and cabins)

 You pass two shelters in between Snickers and Ashby Gap: Sam Moore and Rod Hollow Shelter.
 Sam Moore is a small but solid shelter with a great water supply.
-We didn’t detour to the Rod Hollow Shelter as my hiking partner suffered a knee injury (go figure: the Roller Coaster is rated the 3rd hardest section on the AT).
+We didn’t detour to the Rod Hollow Shelter as Dave suffered a knee injury (go figure: the Roller Coaster is rated the 3rd hardest section on the AT).

 Myron Glaser Cabin